 Dundee has gone through a similar process of re-invention.
 The redevelopment of the harbourfront and the opening of the V & A as a further focus on the city’s themes of design, innovation and discovery is sure to make a huge impact.

 Seven decades ago, Aberdeen the Silver City was ‘famous as one of Britain’s leading holiday resorts’, or so the old guidebook claimed.
 Gradually though, tourism came a very poor second to the oil industry from about 1970 to the present.

-When the price of a barrel of crude fell, c 2016, Aberdeen found itself in somewhat straitened circumstances and the media started to carry stories of rescue packages, action plans and, sure enough, once again, tourism as a saviour was talked up.
+When the price of a barrel of crude fell, c 2016, Aberdeen found itself in somewhat straitened circumstances.
+The media started to carry stories of rescue packages, action plans and, sure enough, once again, tourism as a saviour was talked up.

-The accommodation sector had almost five decades' preoccupation with the oil industry, but more recently has had to remind itself that, unlike oil execs., visitors don't have expense accounts.
+The accommodation sector had almost five decades’ preoccupation with the oil industry.
+More recently has had to remind itself that, unlike oil execs., visitors don’t have expense accounts.

 And, given the turn of events back in 2020 and after, when the pandemic upended tourism totally, how will Aberdeen improve its tourism offering – when it can barely make up its mind how to improve its own city-centre?

 One thing is for sure: if 21st-century Aberdeen is intending to be make that ‘leading resort’ claim again, it’s going to take a whole lot more than Donald Trump’s loss-making golf course.